ndemou/emar/README.md

 emar, Easy MAnagment of Remote tasks
 ------------------------------------

-emar helps you to run powershell function(s) on many windows PCs/Servers in parallel and get back the results.
+emar helps you run powershell function(s) on many windows PCs/Servers in parallel and get back the results.
 It relies on PowerShell remoting to run the functions.
 You can think of emar as a glorified wrapper around Invoke-Command that provides these extra features: